-Walters State Senators and Lady Senators athletic teams have reached a new plateau of national prominence in the 1990's and look forward to extending the "tradition of excellence" in the new millennium.
+Walters State Senators and Lady Senators teams reached a new milestone in 2001-2002; all five WSCC intercollegiate teams were ranked in the top twenty in the nation.
+The current teams look forward to continuing "the tradition of excellence" in the upcoming seasons.